NogFait18/NogFait18/README.md

 <h1 align="left">Hi 👋!
-My name is Fausto and I'm a Backend developer from Argentina</h1>
+My name is Fausto and I'm a Frontend developer from Argentina</h1>

 ###